d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 - **ColdBoot**

-Immidiately removes power from the server, followed by a restart of the system.
+Immediately removes power from the server, followed by a restart of the system.

 - **-h, --help**